CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 You should [connect this device or simulator to your computer using adb](https://developer.android.com/tools/adb#Enabling)

-## Build LibreOffice for Android
+## Build Collabora Office Core for Android

-### Clone LibreOffice core
+### Clone Collabora Office core

-First, use git to clone the LibreOffice core repository from the LibreOffice gerrit and switch to the Collabora Online branch
+First, use git to clone the Collabora Office core repository from gerrit.collaboraoffice.com and switch to the Collabora Online branch

-{{% common-build-commands section="clone-lo" lobranch="co-24.04" %}}
+{{% common-build-commands section="clone-lo" lobranch="main" %}}

 This is the same core repository as you may already have for building Collabora Online.
 If you already have it cloned, you may [use git worktrees to speed up this step](https://git-scm.com/docs/git-worktree).

-### Configure LibreOffice core
+### Configure Collabora Office core

 Decide what architecture you are going to build for.
 This will depend on your android device's ABI.
 We support building for armeabi-v7a, arm64-v8a, x86 and